shipwr3ckd/revenge-plugins/src/plugins/nsfw-blur/README.md

 # NSFW Blur
-A plugin that blurs images in channels marked as NSFW.
+A plugin that blurs images and disables embed media in channels marked as NSFW.